It’s a bit of a cliche that we all heard a lot growing up. You are what you eat. But guess what, it’s true!

-The number one skin enemy (besides smoking because we’re talking about food specifically here) is sugar.
+The worst offender (besides smoking because we’re talking about food specifically here) is sugar.
 Sugar can trigger inflammation and cause glycation.
 This is a process by which sugar attaches to the collagen in the skin, causing it to stiffen, lose it’s elasticity and causes wrinkles.

 Skin Enemy #2

-Skin enemy number two is processed foods.
+Processed foods.
 These foods are really not food at all.
-They have been taken away from how nature intended them to be eaten and pumped full of non-nutrients making them virtually unrecognizable to the body.
-They are also laden with chemicals, GMO’s, hormone mimicking substances… none of which sound very appetizing at all!
+They have been taken away from how nature intended them to be eaten and pumped full of non-nutrients making them virtually unrecognisable to the body.
+They are also laden with chemicals, GMO’s, hormone mimicking substances… none of which sound very appetising at all!

 The list does go on but in the interest of getting to the point of this article, let’s classify anything that is not an organic whole food into the processed foods category.